taskcluster/ec2-manager/README.md

 to the describeSpotInstanceRequest and describeInstances EC2 api endpoints, rather using the CloudWatch Events stream to monitor for state changes of running instances.

-'''NOTE''': Sometimes shortcuts are taken in this app.
-It should have a thorough review before going into production.
-This is a POC designed to be easy to hack on, not a full Taskcluster service... yet!

 ## Architecture
 This application is comprised of the following major components: